mashalkar/Ansible/KVM/README.md

-#  This is the most simpletest way to manage your KVM guests
+#  This is the most simplest way to manage your KVM guests